acquia/blt/readme/dependency-management.md

             "merge-extra": true,
             "merge-extra-deep": true,
             "merge-scripts": true,
+            "replace": false,
-            "replace": true
+            "ignore-duplicates": true
         },

 This merges the `require`, `require-dev`, `autoload`, `autoload-dev`, `scripts`, and `extra` keys from BLT's own vendored files.
-The merged values are split into three groups
+The merged values are split into two groups

  1. composer.require.json: These packages are required for BLT to function properly.
 You may change their versions via comopser.overrides.json, but you should not remove them.
  1. composer.suggested.json: You may remove the suggested packages by deleting the `vendor/acquia/blt/composer.suggested.json` line from your composer.json.

- 1. composer.overrides.json: You may customize this file in order to override the version constraints that BLT defines in composer.required.json.
+If you'd like to override the default version constraint for a package provided by BLT, you may simply define the desired version in your root composer.json file.

-## Merging in additional composer.json files
+### Merging in additional composer.json files

 In situations where you have local projects, e.g. a custom module, that have their own composer.json files, you can merge them in by including the composer-merge-plugin.
 Reference these additional composer.json files in the `extra` section of your root composer.json file.